awhitney42/YumYumDonut/README.md

 `pokeq+1,g` sets the high frequency (pitch) to the value stored in **g**.

-`g = w + ti / 300` sets the sound frequency value for next time.
-The value of **g** is set to the constant **w** (a value of 24 set in line 7) plus the current system timer value divided by 300.
-The result is that the pitch of the sound effect increases in frequency every few seconds as the game goes on, adding a sense of urgency and an indicator for how much time may be left before the game is over.

 The sound effect produced is a very arcade-like "Boop!" when the panda takes a bite, adding significantly to the gameplay experience!

 Now, if you have eagle eyes then you may have noticed that lines 7 and 8 don't end with a RETURN even though they are subroutines.
 Omitting those RETURNs saves space.
 So, at the conclusion of both subroutines 7 and 8, the program continues along and runs the subsequent subroutines.
 The program is structured such that that running line 8 and/or line 9 immediately after running the previous line(s) has no negative effect on the program.
 For example, in the case of running line 9 immediately after calling line 8 due to a sprite collision, this will have the effect of simply moving the donut sprite after the collision.